melvinquashie/alx-low_level_programming/0x01-variables_if_else_while/README.md

 0- print whether the number stored in the variable n is positive or negative.
 1-print the last digit of the number stored in the variable n.
-2-prints the alphabet in lowercase
+2-prints the alphabet in lowercase.
-3-
+3-prints the alphabet in lowercase, and then in uppercase.
 4-
 5-
 6-